bilalaleem5/Large-Scale-Image-Classification-and-Similarity-Detection-with-Flask/README.md

 Set Up Flask Application:
 Integrate the image classification and similarity detection logic into the Flask app.
 Ensure that the pre-processed data stored in pickle files is loaded and accessible for comparison during user interactions.
-Running the Application
-Run the Flask App:

-bash
-Copy code
-flask run
-Access the Web Interface:

-Open your browser and navigate to http://127.0.0.1:5000/.
-Contributing
-Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.